hnhtran/Crash-the-Languages/readme.md

-Game Name
-Crash the Language
+# Crash the Language

-Premise:
-It is a study game for Vietnamese memorise English words, or vice versa.
+## Premise: It is a study game for Vietnamese memorise English words, or vice versa.
 This is initial target.
 In the future can be developed as a full dictionary, or prepostition, slang, etc. app.

-User Story
+## User Story
 As a user I want to

 .Learn a language as fast as possible